Victor Licata: Murders

 On October 16, 1933, 21-year-old Victor Licata used an axe to murder his parents, two brothers, and a sister while they were asleep.
 All died from blows to the head.
 The next morning police discovered a confused Licata in a bedroom of the family home.
 He was wearing a clean pressed shirt and trousers, although beneath the clean clothes his body was smeared in blood.
-His family were all buried at the Italian Club of Tampa Cemetery.

-Despite evidence Licata had a pre-existing history of mental illness, police and the press made unattributed claims that he was "addicted" to marijuana.
+Despite evidence that Licata had a history of mental illness, police and the press made unattributed claims that he was "addicted" to marijuana.
 On October 17, 1933, the Tampa Bay Times wrote:

 W. D. Bush, city chief detective, said he had made an investigation prior to the crime and learned the slayer had been addicted to smoking marijuana cigarettes for more than six months.

 However, a day later the Chief of Tampa Police Department downplayed the role the drug had in the murders, although he pledged himself to the cause of marijuana prohibition:

 An October 20, 1933, editorial on page six of the Tampa Morning Tribune was entitled "Stop This Murderous Smoke".
 The editorial writer called for the prohibition of marijuana:

 [I]t may or may not be wholly true that the pernicious marijuana cigarette is responsible for the murderous mania of a Tampa young man in exterminating all the members of his family within his reach — but whether or not the poisonous mind-wrecking weed is mainly accountable for the tragedy its sale should not be and should never have been permitted here or elsewhere.

-Licata was never prosecuted for murdering his family.
+Licata was never prosecuted for murdering his family, as the prosecutor refused to indict anyone ruled to be insane.
 He was examined by psychiatrists eleven days after his arrest and was diagnosed with "dementia praecox with homicidal tendencies".
 This made him "overtly psychotic" with a condition that was "acute and chronic".
 It was determined that he was "subject to hallucinations accompanied by homicidal impulses and periods of excitement".
 He was committed to the Florida Hospital for the Insane in Chattahoochee, Florida on November 3, 1933.
 His medical file does not reference his marijuana usage.
 On October 15, 1945, Licata and four other patients escaped.
 All were quickly recaptured, except Licata.
 Years later, he visited a cousin in New Orleans and was recaptured by the police with the assistance of the cousin.
 He was then incarcerated at the Florida State Prison in Raiford, Florida.
-A few months later, on December 4, 1950, Licata committed suicide by hanging himself.
+A few months later, on December 4, 1950, Licata killed himself by hanging.

+in 2019, Kurt Schleicher, the owner of the Licata family home, suggested that the family was murdered by the mafia and that Victor was framed.
+He had discovered hidden alcohol bottles in the home, suggesting that the family was involved in bootlegging.
+This led him to theorize that business competitors had them killed.
+A local mafia historian expressed doubts, noting that most mafia murders at the time were carried out with guns, not axes.